blazium-engine/blazium-docs/tutorials/platform/ios/ios_plugin.rst

 1. Create an Objective-C static library for your plugin inside Xcode.

-2. Add the Godot engine header files as a dependency for your plugin library in ``HEADER_SEARCH_PATHS``.
+2. Add the Blazium Engine header files as a dependency for your plugin library in ``HEADER_SEARCH_PATHS``.
 You can find the setting inside the ``Build Settings`` tab:

-    - Download the Godot engine source from the `Godot GitHub page <https://github.com/godotengine/godot>`_.
+    - Download the Blazium Engine source from the `Godot GitHub page <https://github.com/godotengine/godot>`_.

     - Run SCons to generate headers.
 You can learn the process by reading :ref:`doc_compiling_for_ios`.
 You don't have to wait for compilation to complete to move forward as headers are generated before the engine starts to compile.